analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

 PyADI-IIO
 ~~~~~~~~~

-| `PyADI-IIO </resources/tools-software/linux-software/pyadi-iio>`__ is a python abstraction module for ADI hardware with IIO drivers to make them easier to use.
+:ref:`pyadi-iio` is a python abstraction module for ADI hardware with IIO drivers to make them easier to use.
 This module provides device-specific APIs built on top of the current libIIO python bindings.
 These interfaces try to match the driver naming as much as possible without the need to understand the complexities of libIIO and IIO.
-| Follow the step-by-step procedure on how to install, configure, and set up PYADI-IIO and install the necessary packages/modules needed by referring to this `link </resources/tools-software/linux-software/pyadi-iio>`__.
+| Follow the step-by-step procedure on how to install, configure, and set up PYADI-IIO and install the necessary packages/modules needed by referring to this :ref:`link <pyadi-iio>`.

 Running the example
 ^^^^^^^^^^^^^^^^^^^